ExcellenceOseagwina/wellspring-inventory/SYSTEM_DOCUMENTATION.md

 - Equipment quantity must be an integer greater than or equal to `1`.
 - Equipment condition must match one of the supported condition values.
 - Acquisition date is optional, but if supplied it must be a valid date.
-- Uploaded files are stored in the public `inventory` bucket.
-- Dashboard and reports count equipment quantities, not just row counts.

 ## 8. Fallback Behavior